amusecode/amuse/doc/reference/from_codes_to_data.rst

 The first level
 ---------------
-The first level is a direct interface to the code, in this chapter the kind of functions supported by the first level interface code will be breifly described.
+The first level is a direct interface to the code, in this chapter the kind of functions supported by the first level interface code will be briefly described.
 All functions that can be defined on the first level fall in two categories, those that handle scalars (a single value for each parameter) or those that handle 1-D vectors (a list of values for each parameters).
 For functions that handle 1-D vectors each vector must be of the same length.